 I definitely wouldn’t have had been able to finish the whole route in a day as I am the world’s slowest cyclist and I take a gazillion breaks, but there are people who can, so it really depends on your own ability.

 If you don’t intend to bring your own bicycle, rest assured that bike rental is easy and cheap as well.
 For most bikes, it costs just 1,000 JPY per day for general bikes.
 You place an additional 1,000 JPY deposit on top of this, which you will get back if you return the bike to the same place where you rented it from.
-If you drop your bike off at another station along the way, then the deposit is forfeited.
+If you drop your bike off at another station along the way, then the deposit is forfeited, so if you go from Onomichi to Imabari it will cost you 2,000 JPY in total.

-The route is also frequented by a lot of travellers so forms have English translations and the bike staff are adept with dealing with non-Japanese speaking tourists.
-The form usually requires you to state your estimated start and end destination, but I don’t think it’s a big deal if you end up abandoning your plan!
+The Shimanami Kaido route is frequented by a lot of travellers, so the sign up forms have English translations and the bike staff are adept with dealing with non-Japanese speaking tourists.
+The form usually requires you to state your estimated start and end destination, but I don’t think it’s a big deal if you end up abandoning your plan.

 There are bike rental stations on almost every island, though you are most likely to rent your bike from Onomichi (7am – 6pm) or Sunrise Itoyama at Imabari (8am – 8pm Apr-Sep, closes at 5pm from Oct-Mar) depending on where you begin your journey.
 The other stations are smaller and if you get tired along the way and want to give up cycling, you can drop your bike off at these stations from 9am to 5pm.
 A more comprehensive list can be found here.

 I recommend getting a cross bike, or at least one with the ability to change gears to help you tackle the slopes.
-I honestly don’t know how some of these ladies leisurely pedalling by on the mamachari bikes managed it because I was dying even with a 7-speed gear.
+I honestly don’t know how some of these ladies leisurely pedaling by on the mamachari bikes (that’s what they call the heavier landbikes with the wicker baskets) managed it because I was dying even when equipped with a 7-speed gear.

 For more serious bikers, check out the Giant bike rental stores instead.
 Bike rental there is naturally more expensive, but you get more pro selections as compared to the general bikes.
 For most general bikers I don’t think you need to splurge on this, but it really is up to you.

-Another popular stay option if you’re travelling in a pair and have a bit more budget is Hotel Cycle, which is a super hip hotel in this old warehouse building by the wharf.
+Another popular stay option if you’re travelling as a pair and have a bit more budget is Hotel Cycle, which is a super hip hotel in this old warehouse building by the wharf.
 Ridiculously hipster but very cool vibe.
-The cafe, bakery and restaurant are great places to hang out at on a chill afternoon!
+The cafe, bakery and restaurant are great places to hang out at on a chill afternoon.

 The good news is that you don’t have to return to your starting point to pick up your luggage if you want to continue on your journey.
 There is a very easy to use luggage forwarding service Takkyubin located near the Onomichi ferry area (look for a table inside the ferry waiting lounge) that will send your bags to your next destination ahead of you